22 Rio de Janeiro Travel Tips: Things to Know Before Going to Rio in 2023

 Be very aware of pickpockets (or thieves snatching your phone out of your hand), particularly in areas like Copacabana, markets, or other touristy spots.
 If you are in a taxi or uber and your window is down, be aware that passing pedestrians, bikers, or men doing sales in the street when cars are stopped will sometimes grab phones right out of your hands in the car.

 In general, just be careful with your phones.
 Ideally, don’t pull them out on the street.
-Because we were always wanting to take pictures, we had our phones out a lot, and here’s what we did to try to be safe:
+However, because we were always wanting to take pictures, we had our phones out a lot, and here’s what we did to try to be safe:

 If we were walking around, I often kept two hands on my phone and kept it in front of my body.
 I also put a hand wrist strap lanyard on my phone case that went around my wrist, so it was somewhat attached to my body.